- DISTILLER: Jim Beam Distillery

 SHARE WITH: Cask strength whiskey fans

-WORTH THE PRICE: Little Book is an annual, limited release, cask strength whiskey and priced as such, but $125 is too steep for me.
+WORTH THE PRICE: Little Book is an annual, limited-release, cask-strength whiskey and is priced as such, but $125 is too steep for me.

 BAR, BOTTLE OR BUST: At this price, I’d recommend trying it at a bar first.
 I am glad I tried it, but I wouldn’t buy a bottle.

 OVERALL: I’m not normally a booster of Jim Beam products, but when I saw this chapter of Little Book was going to get weird with brown rice bourbon, my curiosity was piqued.
 To be fair, I’m not sure what exactly the brown rice bourbon is bringing to the party; maybe some sweetness and viscosity?
 Rice is often used as an adjunct in brewing due to its relative neutrality.
 Perhaps that explains the vague Canadian whisky note I get on the nose.

 The nose on this was disappointing and seems muted in spite of the high proof point.
 I had to rub a couple drops between my hands to coax out some of the aromas.
 On the palate and finish, the proof announces itself.
 The peanut note I often get from Beam products is muted.
 The finish is good and drying without being overly tannic.
 Adding a little water brought out some RedHots flavor on the finish.